 "I would be honored to have your company join me at this amazing event.
 We are seeking any support that your organization can offer, whether it is donated items, services, or any interest in one of our several levels of sponsorship.
 One thing that is for certain, we all know someone who’s been affected by cancer.
 I believe that your support makes a difference in our community, especially for those that fight this disease everyday with hopes of finding a permanent cure."--Scoonie Penn

-Use our contact us form to get more information on sponsorship.
+Send us an email to get more information on sponsorship.

 Your donation will help saves lives and create a world with less cancer by helping people stay well, helping people get well, by finding cures, and by fighting back.

 Instuctions for registation:

 New York has been considered by many the birth place of some of the greatest basketball players ever.
 James "Scoonie" Penn was born January 9, 1977 in Yonkers, New York.